 - Apr 17, 2026 PhD thesis defended at TU/e — Model-Based Machine Learning for Magnetic Resonance Spectroscopy.

-- Apr 13, 2025 Awarded NWO Rubicon personal research grant — Closing the Perception–Action Loop in MRS.
+- Apr 13, 2026 Awarded NWO Rubicon personal research grant to join the University of Oxford — Closing the Perception–Action Loop in MRS.

 - Feb 10, 2026 Started as Postdoctoral Researcher at UMC Utrecht.